gasteigerjo/ppnp/README.md

 The Cora-ML graph was extracted by Aleksandar Bojchevski, and Stephan Günnemann. *"Deep gaussian embedding of attributed graphs: Unsupervised inductive learning via ranking."* ICLR 2018,
 while the raw data was originally published by Andrew Kachites McCallum, Kamal Nigam, Jason Rennie, and Kristie Seymore. *"Automating the construction of internet portals with machine learning."* Information Retrieval, 3(2):127–163, 2000.

-Citeseer was originally published by Prithviraj Sen, Galileo Namata, Mustafa Bilgic, Lise Getoor, Brian Gallagher, and Tina Eliassi-Rad.
+The Citeseer graph was originally published by Prithviraj Sen, Galileo Namata, Mustafa Bilgic, Lise Getoor, Brian Gallagher, and Tina Eliassi-Rad.
 *"Collective Classification in Network Data."* AI Magazine, 29(3):93–106, 2008.

-PubMed was originally published by Galileo Namata, Ben London, Lise Getoor, and Bert Huang. *"Query-driven Active Surveying for Collective Classification"*.
+The PubMed graph was originally published by Galileo Namata, Ben London, Lise Getoor, and Bert Huang. *"Query-driven Active Surveying for Collective Classification"*.
 International Workshop on Mining and Learning with Graphs (MLG) 2012.

-MS Academic was originally published by Oleksandr Shchur, Maximilian Mumme, Aleksandar Bojchevski, Stephan Günnemann. *"Pitfalls of Graph Neural Network Evaluation"*.
-Relational Representation Learning Workshop (R2L 2018), NeurIPS 2018.
+The Microsoft Academic graph was originally published by Oleksandr Shchur, Maximilian Mumme, Aleksandar Bojchevski, Stephan Günnemann. *"Pitfalls of Graph Neural Network Evaluation"*.
+Relational Representation Learning Workshop (R2L), NeurIPS 2018.

 ## Contact
 Please contact klicpera@in.tum.de in case you have any questions.